 These are the overall average travel costs for the two destinations.

-The average daily cost (per person) in Gainesville is $135, while the average daily cost in New York City is $238.
+The average daily cost (per person) in Gainesville is $172, while the average daily cost in New York City is $238.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Gainesville and New York City in more detail.
+What follows is a categorical breakdown of travel costs for Gainesville and New York City in more detail.

 Some specific examples of transportation prices in Gainesville:

 Some typical examples of transportation costs in New York City are as follows: